We would love to hear from you! (262) 214-1174

 Eviction Mistakes and Consequences in Walworth County, WI

-The consequences of an eviction mistake can be steep under Wisconsin law.
+The consequences of an eviction mistake can be severe under Wisconsin law.
 If a landlord attempts self-help eviction, he or she could face a lawsuit for violating the rights of their tenant.
 And while it will not lead to a lawsuit against the tenant, any clerical error or mistake on the eviction notice can result in the landlord having to start the process all over again.
-To avoid these consequences, contact an experienced attorney today.
+To avoid these consequences, it's critical to contact an experienced eviction attorney.

 How a Walworth County Eviction Attorney Can Help

 Attorney Brian Schuk has dedicated his practice to upholding the landlord-tenant laws of the state of Wisconsin.
-He has extensive experience handling eviction cases and can ensure that the landlords he represents comply with Wisconsin eviction requirements.
+As a professional landlord and tenant attorney, Brian has extensive experience handling eviction cases and will ensure that the landlords he represents comply with Wisconsin eviction requirements.
 Contact Schuk Law, LLC for a consultation today.

 Contact us today!